webfolderio/wget-windows/README.md

 ## How to use wget

-You can access the official GNU Wget manual by clicking on the link below.
+To learn how to use Wget, please refer to the official GNU Wget manual by clicking the link below.

 [https://www.gnu.org/software/wget/manual/wget.html](https://www.gnu.org/software/wget/manual/wget.html)